jhudson8/react-backbone/README.md

 new MyComponent({updateOn: ['read', 'update']});
 ```

-*declaring component provides the event names as mixin parameters*
+*when a child/declaring component provides the event names as mixin parameters*
 ```
 var MyComponent = React.createClass({
   mixins: ['modelUpdateOn("read", "update")'],